XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

-Given this, the kernel $\mathcal{K}$ can be represented as Eq. (\ref{eq:fourier}):
+As proven in \textbf{Appendix 1.1}, the kernel $\mathcal{K}$ defined above satisfies the assumptions of Bochner's Theorem \cite{veech1967theorem}.
+Given this, the kernel $\mathcal{K}$ can be represented as in Eq. (\ref{eq:fourier}):

-Different from \cite{tgat_iclr20}, which uses the Monte Carlo integral \cite{rahimi2007random} to approximate the expectation of $\mathcal{F}$, we sample the probability density $p(w_k)$ on several frequencies $w_k$ and learn $p(w_k)$ based on the event feature, where $k=0,...,\frac{d}{2}-1$ ($d$ is an even integer).
-The frequencies $w_k$ are learnable parameters initialized as $ \frac{2\pi k}{\frac{d}{2}} $, corresponding to the Discrete Fourier Transform (DFT) of the spectral density function, as follows.
+Different from \cite{tgat_iclr20}, which uses the Monte Carlo integral \cite{rahimi2007random} to approximate the expectation of $\mathcal{F}$, we sample the probability density $p(w_k)$ at several frequencies $w_k$ and learn $p(w_k)$ based on the event feature, where $k=0,...,\frac{d}{2}-1$ (with $d$ as an even integer).
+The frequencies $w_k$ are learnable parameters, initialized as $ \frac{2\pi k}{\frac{d}{2}} $, corresponding to the Discrete Fourier Transform (DFT) of the spectral density function as follows.

-where $\mu(k)$ (representing $p(w_k)$) is the non-negative power spectrum at the frequency index $k$ and $\frac{d}{2}$ denotes the number of frequencies.
-Considering that $w_k$ is learnable, $\mu^k$ is the learned probability density corresponding to frequency $w_k$.
+where $\mu(k)$ (representing $p(w_k)$) is the non-negative power spectrum at frequency index $k$ and $\frac{d}{2}$ denotes the number of frequencies.
+Since $w_k$ is learnable, $\mu^k$ is the learned probability density, also referred to as `intensity' corresponding to frequency $w_k$.

+Thus, following the above conditions and to satisfy Eq. (\ref{eq:k1}) and Eq. (\ref{eq:xts}), we propose the final FCPE function $\mathcal{P}(t_i)$ for time $t_{i}$, as shown in Eq. (\ref{FCPE_1}),